MADE IN OUR IMAGE

 It initially began as simply defacing religious baroque paintings with cartoons in order to make them more relatable to modern viewers.
 Though throughout the paintings it has become clear that there is also a battle waging between “high culture” realism and “low culture” cartoons.

 Realism appears to be the ruling class, but contact with a cartoon ignites the transformation from full rendering to black outlines and flat colors.
 In the beginning, the cartoon character plays a small role or is regarded as the enemy.
 But by the end the world is completely inhabited by them.
-Even the embodiments of good and evil now look like they walked out of children’s show.
+Even the embodiments of good and evil now look like they walked out of a children’s show.